Therapy Dogs That Heal and Inspire

 Certification, Evaluation & Placement

-Northwest Elite Working Dogs contracts with:
+Northwest Elite Working Dogs works with:

 • School Districts and other Educational Settings